 - More heavily discounted: Has been on the market for longer (launched in February 2016).

-Reasons to prefer the Panasonic Lumix DMC-FZ2500:
+Arguments in favor of the Panasonic Lumix DMC-FZ2500:

 - More framing info: Has an electronic viewfinder that displays shooting data.

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Ready to shoot: Comes with an integrated lens, while the 1DX Mark II requires a separate lens.